tamikamqhum/Sanrio_Ranking/README.md

 ## Limitations & Alternative Approaches
 * The dataset lacks direct indicators of external factors (anime releases). ***Alternative approach:*** Cross referencing external datasets.
-* Data may not account for regional populairty differences
+* Data may not account for regional populairity differences
 * Generative AI tools were used to assist with exploratory visualisations and data

 ## Ethical considerations